MHS, Johns Hopkins Bloomberg School of Public Health, 2006

 2018: Honored as one of “Hopkins Heroes,” Johns Hopkins School of Medicine

-2019: Invited to be a member of the NIAID National Advisory Allergy and Infectious Diseases Council
+2019: Invited by US HHS Secretary to be a member of the NIAID National Advisory Allergy and Infectious Diseases Council